Figs do not grow on barren trees — Ernie Lane in Dawn to Dusk – reminiscences of a rebel.

 So Beattie put in place ‘due process’ after Mulrunji was killed by Sgt Chris Hurley in the Palm Island Watchouse.

-The same due process that allowed Hurley to get off a manslaughter charge and Lex Wotton to be given a prison sentence of 6 years for refusing to accept the initial claim after the government autopsy that it was an accident.
+The same due process that allowed Hurley to get off a manslaughter charge and Lex Wotton to be given a prison sentence of 3 years for refusing to accept the initial claim after the government autopsy that it was an accident.
+Subsequently Lex Wotton and his family were awarded compensation for what happened as a result of Beattie’s declaration of a state of emergency.

 Claims that both current and recent labor leaders were one time left-wing radicals in Brisbane involved in political street marches are much exaggerated.